 Groups

 6.7.3 The Party Representatives for the Offshore Transmission Owner Parties shall have one collective vote to cast.

+The Party Representative for the Competitively Appointed Transmission Owner Parties shall have one collective vote to cast.

 The Company, NGET, SPT and SHETL shall each have one vote to cast.

 With respect to paragraphs 6.7 and 6.8.
-The Company, NGET, SPT, SHETL shall each be referred to as a ‘Group’, all Offshore Transmission Owner Party Representatives combined shall be considered as one ‘Group’.
+The Company, NGET, SPT, SHETL shall each be referred to as a ‘Group’, all Offshore Transmission Owner Party Representatives combined shall be considered as one ‘Group’ and all Competitively Appointed Transmission Owner Parties combined shall be considered as one ‘Group’.

 6.7.4 The STC Modification Panel shall procure the design, establishment and maintenance of a system by which: